 Sally Bowring’s form of abstraction takes its cues equally from color field painting, expressionism, and even impressionism.
 Her newest works are more fractal and spatially complex than ever.
 Yet, she allows naturalism to have equal primacy in the forms and lines she chooses.
 Strolling through Richmond on early morning walks, Bowring exalts spring’s earliest green shoots, summer hydrangea’s orbital color, the path of fall leaves drifting into a pond, and bare winter branches’ spindly geometry.
 Taking these observations to the studio, she distills them into compositional cues for her paintings.
 She engrains a lyrical quality into thin applications of acrylic paint, allowing rhythm and form to emerge from each stroke.
 Poppy yellow lines and blue bands extend beyond pleasing symmetry, allowing a lively texture to exist within the flat panels.
 Her work becomes a dynamic force, much like the changing of seasons and the unpredictability of nature.

-Bowring teaches at Virginia Commonwealth University and the Virginia Museum Studio School, and served as Public Art Commissioner for Richmond.
+Bowring is based in Richmond, Virginia, where she worked at Virginia Commonwealth University as a professor and administrator in the Painting + Printmaking Department (1982-2018).
+She has taught at the Virginia Museum Studio School and served as Public Art Commissioner for Richmond.
 She received a Virginia Museum of Fine Art Professional Fellowship and a Theresa Pollak Visual Arts Award (2003-2004), among other accolades.
 The New York native earned her Bachelor of Arts from Goddard College in Vermont (1978), an Associate’s degree from the Fashion Institute of Technology in New York (1975), and an Master of Fine Arts from VCU (1983).

 Richmond Times Dispatch 2016